NombuleloZizi/Project2/README.md

 Car Insurance Outcome

-- Based on speed violation:
+-Based on speed viaolation:
-  - We see that the lesser your driving experience the less the speed violation.
+  - We see that the younger the driver with less years of driving experience, the lesser the speed violation.
+And the older the driver with more years of driving experience, the higher the speed violation.

--Based on age:
+-Based on past accidents:
-  - Suppermarket Type1 is the most outlet type.

-- For those who are interest based on location type:
-  - Tier 3 is the most location type.
+  - We also see that the younger the driver with less years of driving experience, the lesser the speed accidents in the past.
+And the older the driver with more years of driving experience, the higher the accidents in the past.

 Model Performance